kartikeya-dubey/LLM_PDF_Chatbot/README.md

 # LLM_PDF_Chatbot

-python project to chat with multiple input PDF document, using Streamlit : GUI design and Cohere as LLM.
-Integrated memory and chat history for more human experience. this app accepts a multi-page pdf document > breaks it down to chunks > embeds and creates a vectorstore which serves as knowledge context for the LLM.
+Python project to chat with multiple input PDF documents, using Streamlit : GUI and Cohere : LLM.

+Integrated memory (ConversationBufferMemory) and chat history for more human experience.

+This app accepts multi-page pdf documents > divides pdf pages to chunks (langchain.text_splitter ) > embeds (langchain_community.embeddings.cohere) and creates a vectorstore (FAISS) which serves as knowledge context for the LLM.

+Used Langsmith to trace llm calls and analyse code fails.

+For codes, feel free to request collaboration.